GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/quota-monitoring/README.md

 The solution is designed so that the Cloud Function arguments that control function execution (eg to set which project quotas to monitor) are defined in the Cloud Scheduler payload set in the PubSub message, so that a single function can be used for different configurations by creating more schedules.

-Quota time series are stored using  [custom metrics](https://cloud.google.com/monitoring/custom-metrics) with metric type for usage, limit and utilization; metric types are named using a common frefix and two tokens joined by a `-` character:
+Quota time series are stored using  [custom metrics](https://cloud.google.com/monitoring/custom-metrics) with metric type for usage, limit and utilization; metric types are named using a common prefix and two tokens joined by a `-` character:

 - `prefix` (custom.googleapis.com/quota/)
 - `quota name`